matiagimenez/docstringify/README.md

 >>> from docstringify.visitor import DocstringVisitor
 >>> visitor = DocstringVisitor('test.py')
 >>> visitor.process_file()
-test_file is missing a docstring test_file.say_hello is missing a docstring
+test is missing a docstring
+test.say_hello is missing a docstring
 ```

 If you would like to see suggested docstring templates (inferred from type annotations for functions and methods), provide a converter: